 [41.
 Repealed by No. 81 of 1996 s.
 19.]

-42. Production of lease may be dispensed with on bringing land under Act
+42. Production of lease may be dispensed with on bringing land under this Act

 On any application to bring land under this Act the Commissioner may dispense with the production of any lease and may accept the memorial of the registration thereof as sufficient evidence of its contents; and if the memorial does not disclose any right of renewal or purchase no such right shall be assumed to have existed and the lease shall be deemed to have expired at the time at which it would have expired according to the date and term appearing in the memorial.